vadiraj89/Interview/README.md

 #Instructions to Run the code
 using g++ compiler
+Add the input to the input.txt file and keep the file in same path as the cpp file.
 --step 1)g++ -o zomentum zomentum_code.cpp
 --step 2)./zomentum
+Check the output in output.txt file

 #Time Complexity
 --Consider N is the number of strings